Lumeo

 @import "./_content/Lumeo/css/lumeo.css" layer(base);

-/* paste your tweakcn / shadcn export below — that's it */
+/* paste your tweakcn / shadcn export below — unlayered, so it wins */

 :root { --primary: oklch(0.205 0 0); --radius: 0.625rem; /* … */ }